spacemeat/humon/README.md

 1. **We are serving humans with this language.**
 Human authors and maintainers are one of the two primary customers.
 Reading, modifying, and writing humon data in an editor should be as simple and approachable as possible.
 It must never come as a surprise what the language thinks you mean, or what is legal to state in the language.
 A minimal syntax promotes this principle.
 Humon files must be able to be large, storing lots of kinds of data, free to fulfill human needs tersely.
 1. **We are serving machines with this language.**
 Computing machines are the other primary customer.
 Software written against the language must run quick, and the language must promote simple interfaces and consistent operation.
 There must be adequate facilities for programmed machines to utilize the data exposed by humon.
-Resource usage for grokking humon objects must be minimized.
+Resource usage for grokking humon objects must be reasonable.
 1. **We are serving humans who are serving machines with this language.**
 The APIs are the conjunction of human and machine.
-We learn and use them, and the machine subsequently does the same.
+The machine has been taught how to use them.
+We learn the same.
 API design must be convenient and unsurprising, consistent and unspecialized.

 ### principles in the language
 No more quotes.
 Commas are optional.
-You can use any quote character ('; "; `).
+You can use any quote character `' " \``.
 Values are just character data.
 Quoted values can contain newlines.
-Annotations and conmments can provide "human hooks" into the data without mucking with the structure, as expected by an application.
+Annotations and conmments can provide "human hooks" into the data without the need to muck with the structure design, and without polluting the data structure expected by an extant application.
 Humon files are *intended* to be authored and modified in text editing tools, by humans.

 ### principles in the APIs
 The base API is a C interface.
 Everything a human or machine needs to traverse the data heirarchically or by search is there and easy to use.
 Mainly it exists for other language bindings, but this makes humon available to C code as well.

 There is a C++ layer which wraps the C API, giving syntactic sugar and a more accessible interface.
 You'll almost certainly prefer it over the C API for C++ projects.

-    {
-        languageIntegrations: [
-            C
-            C++
-            Python      @ started: notYet
-            ES6+/Node   @ started: notYet
-            Rust        @ started: notYet
-            .NET        @ started: notYet
-        ]
-    }
+Language bindings forthcoming include Python, Node, Rust, and .NET.

 ## the language
 I happen to love me some JSON.
 To my mind, it has the best syntax for describing structured data.
 It's incredibly expressive, incredibly simple, and open to just about any practical use.
 There are so many structures, descriptions, configurations, and data models that can be faithfully described by a JSON file, with very little plumbing.
 The array- and dictionary-style collections are generally sufficient to describe a huge swath of problems.
 (Some structures, like graphs, are harder to model in a heirarchy.
 Using labels helps bridge some gaps, but graphs are a problem in any serial text format.)